 Hong Kong Lutheran Social Service respectively.
 The first two centres operated by Caritas and Tung Wah Group of Hospitals commenced service since October 2003 whereas the two other centres operated by Zion Social Service Limited and Hong Kong Lutheran Social Service commenced service in 2007 and 2010 respectively.
 The four centres also provide gambling counselling hotline service (telephone number: 1834 633).

-The four centres provide specialized counselling and treatment services for problem and pathological gamblers and their family members.
-The four centres will also facilitate the development of the best practices for remedial services and screening of problem and pathological gamblers in Hong Kong, and collect data and statistics for the sake of enhancing understanding about the behaviour and risk factors of problem and pathological gambling.
+The four centres provide specialised counselling and treatment services for gamblers with gambling disorder and their family members.
+The four centres will also facilitate the development of the best practices for remedial services and screening of gamblers with gambling disorder in Hong Kong, and collect data and statistics for the sake of enhancing understanding about the behaviour and risk factors of gamblers with gambling disorder.

 The Ping Wo Fund Sponsorship Scheme, administered by the Ping Wo Fund Advisory Committee, aims to provide sponsorship to community organisations to organise public education programmes/activities to prevent and alleviate gambling-related problems.

-- Guidance Note of the Ping Wo Fund Sponsorship Scheme 2016-17 (PDF)
+Details of the Ping Wo Fund Sponsorship Scheme 2017-18 are to be announced.

 (You need to use Acrobat Reader to read the above PDF format

 document files.
 Acrobat Reader can be downloaded in here.)